tornqvist/jazzon/README.md

   .then(result => console.log(result)); // => {"first": "Hello world!", "second": "Hello Joe!"}
 ```

 Jazzon also supports async plugins.
 Under the hood, jazzon is using [co](https://github.com/tj/co) so anything that co can handle jazzon can handle.
-As so, a plugin may expose a Promise, generator, generator function, function, Object or Array.
+As so, a plugin may return a Promise, generator, generator function, function, object or array.
+Due to the awesome nature of co, objects and arrays may contain nestled objects/arrays containing Promises or any of the other supported types.
 See some of the plugins for examples of how this is achieved.

 ### Availible plugins